ggcarrots/python-carrots/source/going_further.rst

 every class in a separate file, but having one file for classes that are logically connected is better for readability.
 Going through a file that has thousands lines of code can be difficult.

 As an example, let us consider a program for handling regular polygons.
-Imagine that every figure has its own, simplified class.
+Every figure has its own, simplified class.
 You might want to consider separating main functionality e. g. calculating perimeter, from definitions of those shapes [#fn1]_.
 That is, to put calculations of fields in one file and definitions in another: